digidoor/dictionary-app/README.md

 - compare different definitions and select the preferred definition
 - save a list of words to a locally-stored file
 - send words and their saved definitions to Anki through Anki card-making API

+## Maybe, we'll see
+- suggestions for words that return no matches (possibly due to spelling errors)
+- wikitionary tie in showing additional info
+- Oxford English Dictionary tie in? would probably cost (((money))), however